 Won’t abolishing the police create chaos and crime?
 How will we stay safe?

-Police abolition work is not about snapping our fingers and magically defunding every department in the world instantly.
-Rather, we’re talking about a gradual process of strategically reallocating resources, funding, and responsibility away from police and toward community-based models of safety, support, and prevention.
+Police abolition work is not about snapping our fingers and instantly defunding every department in the world.
+Rather, we’re talking about a process of strategically reallocating resources, funding, and responsibility away from police and toward community-based models of safety, support, and prevention.

 The people who respond to crises in our community should be the people who are best-equipped to deal with those crises.
-Rather than strangers armed with guns, who very likely do not live in the neighborhoods they’re patrolling, we want to create space for more mental health service providers, social workers, victim/survivor advocates, religious leaders, neighbors, healers, and friends– all of the people who really make up the fabric of a community– to look out for one another.
+Rather than strangers armed with guns, who very likely do not live in the neighborhoods they’re patrolling, we want to create space for more mental health service providers, violence prevention specialists, social workers, victim/survivor advocates, elders and spiritual leaders, neighbors and friends– all of the people who really make up the fabric of a community– to look out for one another.

 But what about armed bank robbers, murderers, and supervillains?

-Sure, in this long transition process, we may need a small specialized class of public servants whose job it is to respond to violent crimes.
+Sure, in this transition process, we may need a small, specialized class of public servants whose job it is to respond to violence.
 But part of what we’re talking about here is what role police play in our society.
-Right now, cops don’t just respond to violent crimes; they make needless traffic stops, arrest petty drug users, and engage in a wide range of “broken windows policing” behaviors that only serve to keep more people under the thumb of the criminal justice system.
+Right now, only a small fraction of police work involves responding to violence; more often, they’re making traffic stops, arresting petty drug users, harassing Black and Brown people, and engaging in a range of “broken windows policing” behaviors that only serve to keep more people under the thumb of the criminal justice system.

 But why not fund the police and fund all these alternatives too?
 Why is it an either/or?

 It’s not just that police are ineffective: in many communities, they’re actively harmful.
 The history of policing is a history of violence against the marginalized– American police departments were originally created to dominate and criminalize communities of color and poor white workers, a job they continue doing to this day.
-The list has grown even longer: LGBTQ folks, disabled people, activists– so many of us are attacked by cops on a daily basis.
+The list has grown even longer: LGBTQ folks, people with disabilities, activists– so many of us are attacked by cops on a daily basis.